a-amansharma/Mobile-Robotic-Manipulator/README.md

 # Project Status

-🟢 Active Development
+🟢 **Active Development**

-Current repository includes:

-- Wi-Fi Control
+Currently available in this repository:

-- ESP-NOW Firmware
+- ESP-NOW Communication Firmware
+- Wi-Fi Control Firmware
+- MPU6050 Orientation Test
+- Processing 3D Visualizer
-- Hardware Documentation
+- Complete Hardware Documentation
 - Wiring Documentation
+- Bill of Materials
+- Build Guide
+- Development Roadmap
-- MPU6050 Testing
+- Troubleshooting Guide
-- Processing 3D Visualizer

-Additional firmware, documentation, hardware improvements, and new features will continue to be added as development progresses.
+Additional firmware, hardware improvements, documentation, and new features will continue to be added as the project evolves.

 ---

+# Author

+**Aman Sharma**

+**Embedded Systems • Robotics • Mechatronics • Computer Vision**

+---

 # Notice

-This repository is **not open source**.
+This project is **not open source**.

-The complete hardware architecture, firmware, software, documentation, mechanical design, and system integration are original work created solely by **Aman Sharma**.
+The complete hardware architecture, firmware, electronics, documentation, mechanical integration, software, and overall system design are original work created solely by **Aman Sharma**.

 Please do not copy, redistribute, or reproduce any part of this project without prior permission.

----

-# Author

-## Aman Sharma

-Embedded Systems • Robotics • Mechatronics • Computer Vision